kbressem/totalsegmentator-mini/docs/README.md

   --config_file configs/evaluate.yaml \
   --logging_file configs/logging.conf
 ```
-To run inference on a single file or a dicretory containing multiple image files use the `--datadir` flag

 ## Training

-During training, Totalsegmentator Mini saves both the model weights and the optimizer in `model.pt`, which can be problematic if deployed in MONAI Label.
-To separate them, use scripts/separate_model_optim.py.
+During training, this bundle saves both, the model weights AND the optimizer in `model.pt`.
+This can be an issue, e.g. if deployed in MONAI Label.
+Use `scripts/separate_model_optim.py` to separate them.

 ### Single GPU training